 PSHE aims to promote children’s personal and moral development through raising awareness of health and safety issues, and developing confidences and independence.
 In turn this will provide pupils with the knowledge, skills and understanding needed to make informed choices and decisions throughout their lives.
 PSHE enables children to develop personally and socially by addressing many of the moral, social and cultural issues that are now part of the ‘growing up’ process.

 It is our aim that, during their time in our school, children are guided to become:

-In order to help us accomplish this goal, we have adopted eleven ‘drivers’, known to the children as ‘Keys to Success’, that run throughout the school, and which underpin, not just the PSHE curriculum, but the curriculum as a whole.
+In order to help us accomplish this goal, we have adopted twelve ‘drivers’, known to the children as ‘Keys to Success’, that run throughout the school, and which underpin, not just the PSHE curriculum, but the curriculum as a whole.